premAI-io/state-of-open-source-ai/fine-tuning.md

 6. After some epochs of training only the task layer, you can optionally unfreeze some of the pre-trained layers weights to allow further tuning on your dataset.
 7. Continue training the model until the task layer and selected pre-trained layers converge on optimal weights for your dataset.

 The key is that most of the original model weights remain fixed during training.
-Only a small portion of weights are updated to customize the model to new data.
+Only a small portion of weights are updated to customise the model to new data.
 This transfers general knowledge while adding task-specific tuning.

 ## Fine-Tuning LLMs